Please can we remind all dog walkers to keep their pets on leads in the woods during breeding season (March to September).

 Composed principally of ash and oak trees, with an 'understory' of hazel, the wood was first recorded in the Domesday survey of 1086.
-However we know that there were setlements around the wood earlier as Saxon and Roman remains have been found.
+However, we know that there were settlements around the wood earlier as Saxon and Roman remains have been found.

 Shenley Wood is an excellent spot for picnics and is well-provided with a range of seats, tables and benches.
 In the summer months the meadow area near the car park on the west side of the wood is mown so visitors can enjoy a picnic and relax amongst the wildflowers.

 Next to Shenley Wood on its east and south sides, The Parks Trust also maintains a number of ponds and wildlife habitat zones that have been created within the adjoining development area.
 The ponds are intended to take rain water run-off from the buildings and roads in the development site and to provide habitat for wildlife that had to be re-located from the land before building took place.
 These new areas provide a valuable addition to the ancient woodland habitat and link Shenley Wood to other green areas.

 Just across the V3 Fulmer Street from the wood is Shenley Toot.
 This small pasture area is a scheduled ancient monument because in 1239 AD it was a moated mott and bailey castle, home to the family of Hugh Earl of Chester.
 The earthworks that can be seen today are probably the remains of an 18th Century manor's gardens which were also built on the site.

 For further information about the wood please see the Shenley Wood Management Plan